Roasted Green Beans with Mushrooms and Bacon

 Armed with only a sheet pan, a hot oven, and a few accompaniments, you can transform a pound of green beans into a savory delight.
 Think weeknight easy with weekend flair.
 Plate them alongside seared scallops, grilled wild salmon, or a grass-fed steak, and voila!
 Dinner is served.

-I have to pause and give credit to my husband here – he’s the one responsible for this recipe, and that usually means bacon is involved and BIG flavor is guaranteed.
+I have to pause and give credit to my husband here – he’s the one responsible for this recipe, and that usually means bacon is involved, and BIG flavor is guaranteed.

 Full disclosure: Some of the links in this post may be affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
-If you choose to purchase a product using one of these links, it will support my work at no additional cost to you.
+Purchasing a product using one of these links will support my work at no additional cost to you.
+Please know that I only recommend products I wholeheartedly stand by.

 Are Green Beans Paleo or AIP Compliant?

 Green beans are considered fair game by many Paleo dieters, who otherwise avoid beans.
-Medical biophysicist and Paleo researcher Dr. Sarah Ballantyne, Ph.D., did an exposé on green beans and peas, entitled, “The Green Bean Controversy and Pea Gate.”
+Medical biophysicist and Paleo researcher Dr. Sarah Ballantyne, Ph.D., did an exposé on green beans and peas entitled “The Green Bean Controversy and Pea Gate.”

 Those on a strict elimination diet like AIP may wish to avoid any amount of exposure to legumes, even green beans.
 Once you've reached the reintroduction phase of AIP, green beans are fair game for reintroduction phase 1.